Asset Publisher

 American Academy of Neurology

-In 1990 (updated in 2012, and reaffirmed on April 30, 2014, January 21, 2017, and October 17, 2020), the American Academy of Neurology (AAN) published an assessment of intraoperative neurophysiologic monitoring, with an evidence-based guideline update by the AAN and ACNS (2012).
+In 1990 (updated in 2012, and reaffirmed on April 30, 2014, January 21, 2017, and October 17, 2023), the American Academy of Neurology (AAN) published an assessment of intraoperative neurophysiologic monitoring, with an evidence-based guideline update by the AAN and the American Clinical Neurophysiology Society (ACNS (2012).
 The 1990 assessment indicated that monitoring requires a team approach with a well-trained physician-neurophysiologist to provide or supervise monitoring.
 Electroencephalogram (EEG) monitoring is used during carotid endarterectomy or for other similar situations in which cerebral blood flow is at high risk.
 Electrocorticography from surgically exposed cortex can help to define the optimal limits of surgical resection or identify regions of greatest impairment, while sensory cortex somatosensory-evoked potentials can help to localize the central fissure and motor cortex.
 Auditory-evoked potentials, along with cranial nerve monitoring can be used during posterior fossa neurosurgical procedures.
 Spinal cord somatosensory-evoked potentials are frequently used to monitor the spinal cord during orthopedic or neurosurgical procedures around the spinal cord, or cross clamping of the thoracic aorta.
 Electromyographic monitoring during procedures near the roots and peripheral nerves can be used to warn of excessive traction or other impairment of motor nerves.
 At the time of the 1990 assessment, motor-evoked potentials were considered investigational by many neurophysiologists.
-The 2012 update, which was endorsed by the AANEM, concluded that the available evidence supported intraoperative neurophysiologic monitoring using somatosensory-evoked potentials or motor-evoked potentials when conducted under the supervision of a clinical neurophysiologist experienced with intraoperative neurophysiologic monitoring.
+The 2012 update, which was endorsed by the American Association of Neuromuscular & Electrodiagnostic Medicine (AANEM), concluded that the available evidence supported intraoperative neurophysiologic monitoring using somatosensory-evoked potentials or motor-evoked potentials when conducted under the supervision of a clinical neurophysiologist experienced with intraoperative neurophysiologic monitoring.
 Evidence was insufficient to evaluate intraoperative neurophysiologic monitoring when conducted by technicians alone or by an automated device.

 In 2012, the AAN published a model policy on principles of coding for intraoperative neurophysiologic monitoring and testing (last amended July 31, 2018).
 The background section of this document provides the following information on the value of intraoperative neurophysiologic monitoring in averting neural injuries during surgery: